lewishowles/components/src/components/content/loading-indicator/loading-indicator.md

 The default slot contains the text to display beside the loading indicator.

-_Note that no default text is provided because it is recommended to be clear about what is happening, and what is loading, instead of using a generic message._
+_Note that no default text is provided by design.
+Using a specific message related to what is loaded is strongly encouraged._

 ## Props